 The country with by far the most reported incidents was Syria, where military use from the conflict spiked in 2011-2012.
 Although it does not specify exact figures, the UN reported numerous incidents of government forces using schools as temporary bases or detention centres and there were allegations that the Free Syrian Army used schools in a number of areas as bases and as places to store ammunition during this period.
-Furthermore, the Syrian Network for Human Rights and places to store weapons.
-School buildings were additionally used as places to indoctrinate, recruit and train students in some places.
-In Mali, for instance, children as young as 11 were reportedly trained by armed groups in private, public and Koranic schools.
+Furthermore, the Syrian Network for Human Rights alleged in mid-January 2013 that government forces had used approximately 1,000 schools as detention and torture centres and used schools to house security and intelligence personnel or as positions from which to shell the surrounding area.
+It is assumed that nearly all of these incidents took place before 2013, although there is insufficient evidence to confirm this.